5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Red flags include urgent requests for personal information, offers that seem too good to be true, requests for transactions outside of PayPal, and emails with poor grammar or that come from suspicious email addresses.

-Q10: Can I get a refund from PayPal if I am scammed?
+Q10: Will I get a refund from PayPal in case I got scammed?

 If you have been scammed, report scams to PayPal immediately.
 They will investigate the case.
 If the transaction qualifies under PayPal’s protection policies, you may receive a refund.
 However, each case is reviewed individually, and outcomes can vary.